ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 }
 ```

-Please be aware that getting the total count has a (small) cost on the underlying database query, and should be avoided, if not needed for performance reasons (for example, if you get all records without pagination).
+Please be aware that getting the total count has a (small) cost on the underlying database query.
+Therefore, it should be avoided if not strictly needed.
+If all records are returned (unpaginated data), the total count will be the number of returned records.

 Queries may take variables as input.
-This is a useful technique for improving readability and reusability of the queries.
-A parametrized query looks like follows, using $filter0 and $take0 as variables.
+This is a useful technique for improving readability and reusability of queries.
+Below is a parametrized query, using $filter0 and $take0 as variables.
 Note that the query must specify the types of the input variables.
 To use the variables, reference them with the full name including the leading dollar sign (which is mandatory).

 ```javascript